puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

     puppet resource file /tmp/test content='Hello Puppet!'

-Puppet will display some output as it checks the hash of the existing content against the new content you provided and modifies the content to match the new value.
+Puppet will display some output as it checks the hash of the existing content against the new content you provided.
+When it sees that the hashes don't match, it sets the file's content to the value of your new `content` parameter.

 <div class = "lvm-task-number"><p>Task 6:</p></div>